ncbi/vadr/documentation/formats.md

 that occurs for each input sequence file that `v-annotate.pl` processed.
 [Example file](annotate-files/va-noro.9.vadr.alt).

+For more information on the `seq coords` and `mdl coords` fields, which have different meanings for different alerts, see [here](alerts.md#coords).

+For examples using a toy model of different types of alerts, see [here](alerts.md#examples).

 | idx | field                 | description |
 |-----|-----------------------|-------------|
 |   1 | `idx`                 | index of alert instance in format `<d1>.<d2>.<d3>`, where `<d1>` is the index of the sequence this alert instance pertains to in the input sequence file, `<d2>` is the index of the feature this alert instance pertains to (range 1..`<n>`, where `<n>` is the number of features in this sequence with at least 1 alert instance) and `<d3>` is the index of the alert instance for this sequence/feature pair |